microsoft/azuredatastudio/extensions/kusto/readme.md

 ![Kusto notebook in Azure Data Studio](https://raw.githubusercontent.com/microsoft/azuredatastudio/main/extensions/kusto/resources/images/kusto-readme-notebook.gif)

-For more information, see [how to create a notebook with the Kusto extension](https://go.microsoft.com/fwlink/?linkid=2143934).
+For more information, see [Create a notebook with the Kusto extension](https://go.microsoft.com/fwlink/?linkid=2143934).

 ## Contributing to the Extension